xitop/edzed/docs/sblocks.rst

   Block for non-periodic events occurring in intervals between start and stop defined with full date and time, i.e. year, month, day, hour, minute and second.
-  Any number of intervals can be specified, including zero.
+  Any number of intervals may be specified, including zero.

   If *utc* is ``False`` (which is the default), times are in the local timezone.
   If *utc* is ``True`` times are in UTC.